malloydata/malloy-samples/duckdb/auto_recalls/composer.md

 ## About Malloy Composer

 Composer is implemented using Malloy, DuckDB and WASM and runs completely in your browser.
-Javascript code is compled from here:
+Javascript code is compiled from here:

   https://github.com/malloydata/malloy-composer